Brabham BT36

 The Brabham BT36 was an open-wheel Formula 2 race car, designed by Ron Tauranac, and developed and built by British racing team and constructor, Brabham, for the 1971 European Formula Two Championship.
-Its best result that season was a 2nd-place finish in the championship for Argentine Carlos Reutemann, despite only winning one race, taking one pole position.
-His consistency and pace made up for this, scoring 6 podium finishes, and finishing the season with 40 points.
+Its best result that season was a 2nd-place finish in the championship for Argentine Carlos Reutemann, despite winning only one race, taking one pole position.
+His consistency and pace made this possible, scoring 6 podium finishes, and finishing the season with 40 points.
 The Brabham BT36 was constructed out of a complex tubular space frame, and was powered by the naturally-aspirated 1.6 L Ford-FVA Cosworth four-cylinder engine, which produced 220 hp, and drove the rear wheels through a 5-speed Hewland F.T.200 manual transmission.